-Rafa Benitez says he’s NOT surprised by Newcastle United’s start to the season.
+Rafa Benitez reveals why he's NOT surprised by Newcastle's winning run

 Benitez’s side are fourth in the Premier League table after a run of three successive victories.

 Newcastle beat Stoke City 2-1 on Saturday thanks to goals from Jamaal Lascelles and Christian Atsu.

 The last time United won three of its five opening top-flight games was in the 2000-01 season.

 Benitez said: “The team has not really surprised me, because I watch them in training every day and they train well.”

 Benitez, however, still sees a lot of room for improvement.

 “There are things we are not doing well, but I can see where we can improve,” said Newcastle’s manager.

 “There are three or four things we can improve.
 The players are trying to understand the way we have to play our game.